SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

+# How Stable Diffusion Works
+## What is it?
+It is a generative model that learns the probability distribution of a data set (images in this case) and can generate entirely new images by sampling from this distribution.

 # Process Overview of Stable Diffusion
 1. Autoencoder:
 - Encoding: The initial image is encoded into a latent space using an autoencoder.